sdao/iWaveOcean/USING.md

 *Seed*.
 An integer seed used for the random number generator used to generate the ambient wave pattern.
 Choose a different one to create a different wave pattern.

-*Loop Frames*.
-The number of frames after which the animation will loop.
+*Loop Length*.
+The amount of time after which the animation will loop.
+By default, this is specified in frames unless you have changed your 3ds Max Time Configuration.

 Dynamics Rollup
 ---------------